octokit/plugin-rest-endpoint-methods.js/docs/packages/listPackagesForUser.md

 </td></tr>
 <tr><td>visibility</td><td>no</td><td>

 The selected visibility of the packages.
+Only `container` package_types currently support `internal` visibility properly.
+For other ecosystems `internal` is synonymous with `private`.
 This parameter is optional and only filters an existing result set.

-The `internal` visibility is only supported for GitHub Packages registries that allow for granular permissions.
-For other ecosystems `internal` is synonymous with `private`.
-For the list of GitHub Packages registries that support granular permissions, see "[About permissions for GitHub Packages](https://docs.github.com/packages/learn-github-packages/about-permissions-for-github-packages#granular-permissions-for-userorganization-scoped-packages)."

 </td></tr>
 <tr><td>username</td><td>yes</td><td>